 (d) Mixed protostele

 Xylem is divided into several units or groups.
-Each xylem units are scatteredly arranged inside the ground mass of phloem.
+Each xylem unit is scattered and arranged inside the groundmass of the phloem.
 Example: Lycopodium cernuum.

 (e) Mixed protostele with pith

-This is the modification of protostele.
-A stele in which the protostele is medullated or with pith at the centre is known as siphonostele.
-Such stele contains a tubular vascular region and a parenchymatous central region i.e the central core of pith is surrounded by the xylem.
+This is the modification of the protostele.
+A stele in which the protostele is medullated or with a pith at the center is known as siphonostele.
+Such stele contains a tubular vascular region and a parenchymatous central region i.e the central core of the pith is surrounded by the xylem.

 Origin of siphonostele

-There are different views among the scientists regarding the origin of siphonostele.
-But they all agreed that, the siphonostele is originated from protostele by formation of pith in the center.
-Here, the centrally placed xylem core is replaced with parenchymatous pith.
+There are different views among scientists regarding the origin of siphonostele.
+But they all agreed that the siphonostele originated from protostele by the formation of a pith in the center.
+Here, the centrally placed xylem core is replaced with a parenchymatous pith.

 There are two views regarding the origin of pith in the siphonostele.